velartrill/velartrill.github.io/orig/spirals/sparrowhawk/shopping.md

 Wren bites her lip.
 "These pants -- they're *really* tight across my -- my pelvis --"

 Oh, Wren.
 So innocent and naïve.
 It's kind of adorable.
-"Exercise is hard work, darling; you need all the encouragement you can get," I tell her with a snicker.
+"Exercise is hard work, darling; you need all the encouragement you can get," I tell her with a smirk.

 "...you are *really* enjoying this, aren't you?"